A general algorithm to build mixed real and virtual antenna functions for higher-order calculations: Outlook

 We have identified two complementary sets of design principles relating to mixed real and virtual antenna functions which we dubbed generic and subtraction-scheme-dependent design principles.
 While the former ensures that each antenna function has judicious physical properties and obeys all unresolved limits, the latter matches the mixed real-virtual antennae onto the full antenna subtraction scheme.
 We have explicitly verified the consistency of the method at NNLO by recalculating the integrated dipoles $\J{2}$ in the new scheme.
 These have a direct relation to the general Catani IR singularity operators, and therefore the pole structure of one- and two-loop matrix elements.

 The completion of a consistent set of improved antenna functions for (double-)real and real-virtual radiation provides an essential step towards the automation of the antenna-subtraction method at NNLO.
+This will also be essential for going beyond the current state-of-the-art and addressing complicated processes such as $e^+e^- \to 4$ jets.
 We believe that, apart from reducing the complexity of subtraction terms, our new antenna functions will reduce the computational overhead associated with precision calculations.
 Our assessment is based on the fact that we have chosen our design principles in such a way that they avoid the need for spurious subtraction terms as much as possible.

 In order to address precision phenomenology at hadron colliders such as the LHC, NNLO antenna functions for initial-final (IF) and initial-initial (II) configurations are required.
 These can be constructed using the same algorithm set-out here and in Ref.~\cite{paper2}, using the known IF and II unresolved limits.
 For the cancellation of poles in virtual and double-virtual matrix elements, those antenna functions then also need to be integrated over the respective initial-final and initial-initial antenna phase spaces.
+We note that a first step in this direction has recently been taken and the NLO antennae for the IF and II configurations have been derived using this approach in Ref.~\cite{Fox:2023bma}.
+A full antenna subtraction scheme would streamline the calculation of full-colour $pp \to 3$~jets as well as bring other processes such as $pp \to V$+2 jets, $pp \to H$+2 jets into scope (as and when the two loop matrix elements become available).

 We have also so far focused our work on antennae with massless particles.
 Calculations involving massive quarks, such as bottoms or tops, require antenna functions with massive particles.
 Again, these antennae need to be integrated over their respective massive antenna phase spaces so that they can be used to cancel explicit poles in virtual matrix elements.